rishu685/focus-mentor/README.md

 2. Ask questions about the content
 3. View source pages and relevant excerpts
 4. Navigate through the document while chatting
-5. Access chat history for previous conversations
+5. Access chat history for previous conversationss

-## Contributing

-We welcome contributions!
-Please follow these steps:

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to your branch
-5. Create a Pull Request